purduesigbots/pros-cli/README.md

-                         environments are determined  by  the kernel loader and can be  found  using  'pros  fetch  KERNEL -e' -f, --force            Don't  prompt  to   overwrite  existing  directory -v, --verbose          Use this valg to  enable verbose output.
+                         environments are determined  by  the kernel loader and can be  found  using  'pros  fetch  KERNEL -e' -f, --force            Don't  prompt  to   overwrite  existing  directory -v, --verbose          Use this flag to  enable verbose output.
 ```

 ```